tristanmelton/LabEquipment/README.md

 - .NET to be installed, see https://dotnet.microsoft.com/en-us/download
 - Newport USB drivers installed, see https://www.newport.com/software-and-drivers, https://download.newport.com/#/Software/Newport_USB_Driver/
 - UsbDllWrap.dll in a path location, contains NewPort module

+## Examples
+See the examples folder for some usage tests.